SpencerClarke/C-things/README.md

 <p>This folder is going to have data structures that I write when I am bored.
 For now it contains the following things
 <ol>
     <li>A binary search tree with implementations to insert values, check if values exist, and remove values <a href="Datastructs/BST"> here</a></li>
-    <li>A linked list that sits in shared memory, where each node is a value and the shared memory ID of the next node.
+    <li>A sort of linked list that sits in shared memory, where each node is a value and the shared memory ID of the next node.
 I came up with this when I was trying to think of a joke about not wanting to use malloc. <a href="Datastructs/SharedLinkedLists"> here</a></li>
     <li>A trie that can store a bunch of strings and pair them with ints.
 The integer value can then be retrieved for any given string, and the string with the highest integer value after some prefix can be obtained too.
 There is also functionality to free the entire tree. <a href="Datastructs/Trie">here</a></li>
     <li>A trie that uses wide chars and is specialized for converting words in hiragana to kanji. <a href="Datastructs/Trie">here</a></li>
 </ol>